Himanta Biswa Sarma: Appointment

 On 8 May 2021, Sarma along with Chief Minister Sarbananda Sonowal were summoned to New Delhi, for discussions on the formation of a new government.
-Sarma and Sonowal held a series of meetings lasting more than 4 hours with BJP President J P Nadda and Home Minister Amit Shah.
-On 9 May Sonowal tendered his resignation to Governor Jagadish Mukhi, ahead of a meeting the same day to decide the next Chief Minister.
+Sarma and Sonowal held a series of meetings lasting more than 4 hours with BJP President J. P. Nadda and Home Minister Amit Shah.
+On 9 May Sonowal tendered his resignation to Governor Jagdish Mukhi, ahead of a meeting the same day to decide the next Chief Minister.
 Sarma's name was proposed by the outgoing Sonowal, BJP state president Ranjeet Kumar Dass and newly elected MLA Nandita Garlosa.
 As no other name was presented to be chief minister, Sarma was unanimously elected as the BJP legislature leader.

-On 10 May 2021, Sarma was sworn in as the 15th Chief Minister of Assam by Governor Jagadish Mukhi, succeeding Sonowal.
+On 10 May 2021, Sarma was sworn in as the 15th Chief Minister of Assam by Governor Mukhi, succeeding Sonowal.
 He was congratulated by Prime Minister Narendra Modi on his appointment.
+The BJP government was reelected with a majority in the 2026 Assam Legislative Assembly election, with Sarma returning as Chief Minister.

 Tenure

-Sarma urged the Muslim community to adopt decent family planning in June 2021.
-He also stressed the need for a new law against illegal cattle smuggling in Assam.
-Mission Basundhara was launched under Sarma in 2021; it aims to help residents with issues related to land and property.
-Assam government under his leadership has announced decision of converting 740 Muslim madrasas funded by state to normal schools.
+Sarma's tenure has been focused on exacerbating ethnic divisions in the state of Assam between Assamese and minority ethnic populations.
+In June 2021 he publicly urged the muslim community to adopt family planning measures, such that they reduce their rate of birth.
+He also advocated for a new law against illegal cattle smuggling in Assam.
+Mission Basundhara was launched under Sarma in 2021; a program aimed to support local landowners expand property rights.
+The Assam government, under his leadership, announced the conversion of 740 muslim schools, or madrasas, funded by the state to public schools.
 His government has demolished many Islamic madrasas in the state, alleging their association with terrorist groups and organisations.
+He continues to push for the removal of muslim cultural and educational institutions, as well as forced removal of these populations from their existing landholdings in Assam.
+In 2025, 40,000 individuals were evicted from their dwellings.
+Reasons cited by Sarma and other officials included encroachment on government land, environmental degradation and development projects.